On SYZ mirrors of Hirzebruch surfaces: Introduction

 In Subsection $4.2$, we explain how the two different superpotentials for $\F_4$ we obtained, along with superpotentials for $\F_0$ and $\F_2$, are connected by an infinite sequence of wall-crossing transformations in a scattering diagram.
 Put differently, the chamber corresponding to Theorem \ref{main theorem 2} lies infinitely far away from the chamber corresponding to Proposition \ref{Vianna superpotential}.
 The scattering diagram is obtained through two nodal trades on the standard torus fibration of $\F_4$.

-The striking difference between the superpotentials obtained in Theorem \ref{main theorem 2} and Proposition \ref{Vianna superpotential} not only again illustrates, in the non-Fano case, the heavy dependence of the SYZ mirror on the choice of perturbation, but also suggests that a general choice of regularization of moduli spaces from the perspective of complex algebraic geometry may lead to very different results from those arising naturally via tropical methods (as used in \cite{CPS24}, \cite{BGL25}).
+The significant difference between the superpotentials obtained in Theorem \ref{main theorem 2} and Proposition \ref{Vianna superpotential} not only again illustrates, in the non-Fano case, the heavy dependence of the SYZ mirror on the choice of perturbation, but also suggests that a general choice of regularization of moduli spaces from the perspective of complex algebraic geometry can lead to very different results from those arising naturally via tropical methods (as used in \cite{CPS24}, \cite{BGL25}).